-Eudialyte correctly pronounced 'you~die~a~lite' is commonly described as a complicated mineral that dissolves in acid.
-In some cases it can dissolve completely.
-Some minerals in this group are believed to have as many as forty six different chemical elements.
+Eudialyte (you~die~a~lite) is commonly described as a complicated mineral that dissolves in acid.
+Some varieties dissolve completely.
+Minerals in this group can have as many as forty six different chemical elements.

-With eudialyte being relatively soft these stones have only been lightly tumbled.
-Although highly polished they're not completely smooth and most have indentations or minor anomalies.
-The rarity of eudialyte makes finding any material at all relatively difficult particularly tumbled stones.
+Eudialyte is a relatively soft mineral so these crystals have only been lightly tumbled.
+Although well polished they're not completely smooth and most have indentations or minor anomalies.

-These eudialyte tumbled stones are classified as grade A material.
-They're a medium sized stone but due to minor differences in size we've split them into small and medium.
+These eudialyte tumbled stones are classified as grade A. They're a medium sized stone but weights and sizes do vary from piece to piece.

 There are now significant tarifs on all products imported from Russia.
 We will therefore not be purchasing more eudialyite crystals from Russia once existing stocks are depleted.

 Buy 10 Crystals Save 15% Buy 20 Crystals Save 20% Buy 30 Crystals Save 30%